-The RISE Regional Advocacy Forum
+• The RISE Regional Advocacy Forum

-- Two regional Forums which will allow for peer-to-peer exchange of different social entrepreneurship actors ranging from international NGOs, organisations, public institutions at the level of central governments and municipalities, and stakeholders from France and Germany. - Through various panels, discussions, and interactive workshops, participants will have the opportunity to exchange ideas, experiences and best practices with across sectors speakers. experts, social entrepreneurs and startups.

-- Facilitate Intercultural Exchange: Provide opportunities for participants to share their cultural heritage, traditions. and cultural through perspectives activities, presentations, sessions. networking fostering cross-cultural understanding and appreciation. - Cultivate Inclusive Mindsets: Challenge stereotypes, prejudices, and discrimination by promoting inclusive environment that an the values and respects contributions of individuals from diverse cultural backgrounds. - Promote Intercultural Collaboration
+Activity Description IL Objectives Two regional Forums which will allow for peer-to-peer exchange of different social entrepreneurship actors ranging from international organisations, NGOs, public institutions at the level of central governments and municipalities, and stakeholders from France and Germany.
+Through various panels, discussions, and interactive workshops, participants will have the opportunity to exchange ideas, experiences and best practices across sectors with speakers, experts, social entrepreneurs and startups.
+Facilitate Intercultural Exchange: Provide opportunities for participants to share their cultural heritage, traditions, and perspectives through cultural activities, presentations, or networking sessions, fostering cross-cultural understanding and appreciation.
+Cultivate Inclusive Mindsets: Challenge stereotypes, prejudices, and discrimination by promoting an inclusive environment that values and respects the contributions of individuals from diverse cultural backgrounds.
+Promote Intercultural Collaboration

-Regional Mobility Programme
+• Regional Mobility Programme